5 accredited programs. Compare programs, get details, and request info.

 The Community CPR Class teaches essential CPR and AED skills, designed to equip participants with life-saving techniques in case of cardiac emergencies.
 It provides practical training using professional instruction and training aids, emphasizing the importance of bystander intervention in increasing survival rates.
 This free course is open to the general public, enhancing community readiness and response to emergencies.

-Common questions about BLS training in New Jersey
+About BLS training in New Jersey.

-The average cost for BLS training in New Jersey is approximately $70.
-Program tuition ranges from $45 to $95 depending on the training organization and program format.
+The average cost for BLS training in New Jersey is approximately $95.
+Program tuition ranges from $95 to $95 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.
+All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.

 BLS training in New Jersey combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.